 - Bikes can be stored in a resident’s room provided it is not an obstacle to evacuating in the event of an emergency.

 - Bikes that are blocking evacuation routes will immediately be removed by the Fire Marshall.

-All students are strongly encouraged to register their bikes with NC State Transportation.
+- Bike registration is mandatory and free with NC State Transportation.
 Bike registration deters crime and is an aid in the identification of lost and stolen bikes.
 You must register your bike annually.

-When you register your bike, you must pick up your registration sticker at the NC State Transportation Office will send you a registration sticker in the mail.
-Your information will be entered into a database, so that if your bike is stolen and recovered by the police, it will be quickly returned to you.
+When you register your bike, you must pick up your registration sticker at the NC State Transportation Office – Admin.
+Bldg.
+I – 2721 Sullivan Drive.
+Your information will be entered into a database so that if your bike is stolen and recovered by the police, it will be quickly returned to you.
 As an added deterrent to bike theft, Campus Police can engrave your driver’s license number on your bike free of charge.